Gay Liberation Front: New York City

 One of GLF's early acts included organizing a march protesting coverage of gay people by The Village Voice, which took place on September 12, 1969.
-The GLF had a broad political platform, denouncing racism and declaring support for various Third World struggles and the Black Panther Party.
+Long before the word "intersectionality" came into use, the GLF had a broad political platform, denouncing racism and declaring support for various Third World struggles and the Black Panther Party.
 They took an anti-capitalist stance and attacked the nuclear family and traditional gender roles.
+Continuing its protest on how the media portrayed LGBT people and the movement, GLF picketed the offices of Time Magazine following their publication of a cover story entitled “The Homosexual in America.”